Seizure of the Black Hills: Background

-The Black Hills, the United States' oldest mountain range, is 125 mi long and 65 mi wide stretching across South Dakota and Wyoming.
+The Black Hills, the United States' second oldest mountain range, is 125 mi long and 65 mi wide stretching across South Dakota and Wyoming.
 The Black Hills derived its name from the black image that is produced by the "thick forest of pine and spruce trees" that covers the hills and was given the name by the Native Americans belonging to the Lakota (Sioux).
 The Lakota Sioux settled the area in about 1765 after being pushed out of Wisconsin and Minnesota by European settlers and Chippewa tribes.
 The tribe quickly adapted to plains-life, with the bison at the center of their culture.

 The Great Sioux Reservation, including the Black Hills, was "set apart for the absolute and undisturbed use and occupation of the Indians" in the Fort Laramie Treaty of April 29, 1868.
 Those treaties were not upheld by the United States, and the Sioux Nation was eventually forcibly removed.
 The Supreme Court ruled in 1980 (US v Sioux Nation) that the Sioux Nation never received just compensation for their land, writing "a more ripe and rank case of dishonorable dealings will never, in all probability, be found in our history."
 The Court concluded that Congress had failed to "makes a good faith effort to give the Indians the full value of the land."
 The Court ordered "just compensation to the Sioux Nation, and that obligation, including an award of interest, must now, at last, be paid."
 However, the Sioux Nation refused the monetary award, stating that their goal was return of the land.

 The land of the Black Hills has a United States federal government presence where it is home to five national parks: Mount Rushmore National Memorial, Badlands National Park, Devils Tower National Monument, Jewel Cave National Monument and Wind Cave National Park.
 Black Elk Peak, formerly Harney Peak, is the highest summit of the Black Hills at 7242 ft and is located within the 1247209 acre of the Black Hills National Forest.
 Black Elk Peak is a Lakota religious landmark and a popular hiking destination.

 The presence of Native Americans in the Black Hills is represented by the Crazy Horse Memorial, which is a carved sculpture in the mountains of the martyred Lakota leader, Crazy Horse.
 The sculpture is designed to symbolize the culture, tradition and living heritage of North American Indians although its construction has been controversial within the tribe.